Milo #8 Black Labrador Retriever Male 17 Months Old ID #3614

 Milo is now in week 3 of his foster experience.

 He says “thank you” for the foster care package he received this week.
-He absolutely loves the toys and treats, and it has made his welcome to his new life much happier!lab mix
+He absolutely loves the toys and treats, and it has made his welcome to his new life much happier!

 May 2, 2026

-Milo continues to do remarkably well on his journey to a new life!lab mix
+Milo continues to do remarkably well on his journey to a new life!

 He has spent much of the last week “decompressing” from the transitions he has experienced over the past several months and seems to truly appreciate the calmness and quietness of his current setting, particularly enjoying the safety and security of his crate and bed.

-He is increasingly comfortable living in a non-kennel/home setting and has managed the courage to venture up the steps to the second floor of our home which he had initially been hesitant to do (although unfortunately decided to mark his territory while there!).
-However, his curiosity and eagerness to explore his new world has steadily expanded, and his “accidents” in-house have been few and far between.
+He is increasingly comfortable living in a non-kennel/home setting and has managed the courage to venture up the steps to the second floor of our home, which he had initially been hesitant to do (although unfortunately he decided to mark his territory while there!).
+However, his curiosity and eagerness to explore his new world have steadily expanded, and his “accidents” in-house have been few and far between.

 He loves meeting others and is a real “people magnet” on our walks.
 He loves attention and has interacted extremely well with others, including children.
 He does not jump.

 His medical issues are unfortunately in flux.
-He came to us heartworm positive and was given a non-standard course of doxycycline, but never had a confirmatory test until his vet visit on Tuesday.
-This test was negative, so his heartworm status and need for treatment is unclear.
+He came to us heartworm positive and was given a nonstandard course of doxycycline but never had a confirmatory test until his vet visit on Tuesday.
+This test was negative, so his heartworm status and need for treatment are unclear.
 He will need additional testing before we have a more definitive plan in place.

 Adopt Your New Best Friend!